BrieferCelery/akres-portfolio/docs/README.md

 ## Design HomePage

 The homepage is design using a 2x2 css grid all equal in size.
 Name and title are place in the the first grid with as a larger heading with a smaller heading underneath.
 Below that grid are links to other related webpages (github and linkedin).
 The grid to the right of the links is a cube animation with images of languages and frameworks I am proficient in.
 This gives the homepage a futuristic feel.
 The cube rotates slowly and expands when hovered over.
+This design was done using css.
+The cube is six squares joined together with images inside and a thin border.
+The square are joined together using roatate and transform in CSS.
+The cube has a hover effect that expands the squares outward while still rotating.
 It sits in the bottom right grid but expands into the grid above therefore the above grid is left blank.

 For smaller screen resoltions only the heading grid and cube grid are kept and all unneccassary space is removed.